The Todo Noise Application

 state

-As mentionned in the user story, the application rely on 2 types of schema:
+To implement the user story defined above, the application will rely on 2 different classes of shared states:

 Let's start by defining and creating the global schema.
-Create a new file named globals.js
+Create a new file named global-state-description.js

 directory, and fill it with the following code: